-SQE1 will involve two assessments.
-There will be 360 questions in total - 180 in each assessment.
-They will cover the following subject areas:
+SQE1 involves two assessments.
+There are 360 questions in total - 180 in each assessment.
+They cover the following subject areas:

-- 1. Business Law and Practice; Dispute Resolution; Contract; Tort; Legal System of England and Wales; Constitutional and Administrative Law and EU Law and Legal Services.
-(Sample questions 1-45) - 2.
+Business Law and Practice; Dispute Resolution; Contract; Tort; Legal System of England and Wales; Constitutional and Administrative Law and EU Law and Legal Services.
+(Sample questions 1-45) 2.
 Property Practice; Wills and the Administration of Estates; Solicitors Accounts; Land Law; Trusts; Criminal Law and Practice.
 (Sample questions 46-90)

-Ethics and Professional Conduct will be examined pervasively across the two assessments above.
+Ethics and Professional Conduct are examined pervasively across the two assessments above.